 11058.
 Chasing a butterfly

-The next n – 1 lines contain descriptions of the corridors connecting the rooms.
-Each of these lines contains two integers u and v (1 u, v n, u v) – numbers of rooms connected by the corridor.
-It is guaranteed that the corridor structure is a tree.
+The following n – 1 lines describe the corridors connecting the rooms.
+Each line contains two integers u and v (1 u, v n, u v) – the indices of the rooms connected by a corridor.

 Sample input 1